natkass/zero_day/README.md

 You can create links and insert images in Markdown.

-- [OpenAI](https://www.openai.com) - This is a link to the OpenAI website.
 - ![Markdown Logo](https://markdown-here.com/img/icon256.png) - This is an image of the Markdown logo.

 ## Conclusion